calle-gunnarsson/spf13-vim/README.markdown

 It fixes many of the inconveniences of vanilla vim including

- * A single config can be used across Windows, Mac and linux
+ * A single config can be used across Mac and linux
  * Eliminates swap and backup files from littering directories, preferring to store in a central location.
  * Fixes common typos like :W, :Q, etc
  * Setup a solid set of settings for Formatting (change to meet your needs)